b3-exmo/b3-exmo.github.io/docs/Culture/True.md

 ---
 # ✅ True

-> And I know that the record which I make is [true](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/1?lang=eng#note3a); and I make it with mine own hand; and I make it according to my knowledge.
+> And I know that ==the record which I make is [true](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/1?lang=eng#note3a)==; and I make it with mine own hand; and I make it according to my knowledge.

 — [1 Nephi 1:3](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/1?lang=eng), Book of Mormon

 &nbsp;

-> Mormonism is truth; and every man who embraced it felt himself at liberty to embrace every truth: consequently the shackles of superstition, bigotry, ignorance, and priestcraft, falls at once from his neck; and his eyes are opened to see the truth, and truth greatly prevails over priestcraft.
+> ==Mormonism is truth==; and every man who embraced it felt himself at liberty to embrace every truth: consequently the shackles of superstition, bigotry, ignorance, and priestcraft, falls at once from his neck; and his eyes are opened to see the truth, and truth greatly prevails over priestcraft.

 — Joseph Smith; Letter to Isaac Galland, 22 March 1839, p.
 53, The Joseph Smith Papers, accessed May 26, 2024, https://www.josephsmithpapers.org/paper-summary/letter-to-isaac-galland-22-march-1839/3